• Skip to primary navigation

 4.5K Shares

-These easy pumpkin scones are both healthy and delicious!
+These easy pumpkin scones are both wholesome and delicious!
 They’re loaded with pumpkin, toasted pecans, and use whole wheat flour and less sugar.

 These easy pumpkin scones are both healthy and delicious!
 They're loaded with pumpkin, toasted pecans, and use whole wheat flour and less sugar. - Feasting Not Fasting